BIANCA TAINSH

 Intimate Organisms, opening night at Outer Space, Brisbane, 2023.
 Photograph by Louis Lim

-My work spans video, digital and semi-traditional media, assemblages, and live art.
+My work spans video, digital and semi-traditional media, sculpture, and live art.
 Organic imagery, materials, and processes find new meaning as they converge with technology and cyber ethos.
 I often relinquish my works to the entropic forces of the more-than-human, who then define the outcomes.

 Tainsh has exhibited and held live art performances and events across Australia and overseas.
 She has participated in international residency programs and has been the recipient of an ArtStart grant, among other accolades and awards.
 As an advocate of Art for Change, Tainsh has been invited to present a TEDx talk, webinars, and has sat as a panelist for symposiums.
 Her artistic education includes a 1st Class Honours Degree from RMIT University, and to compliment the social aspects of her practice she studied Arts & Community Engagement at the Victorian College of the Arts.